mszajna/await-cps/README.md

 ## TODO

+- define and test what happens when respond or raise throws itself
+- ensure only one of the handlers will be called and only once even when async functions are buggy
 - presereve meta
 - test loop/recur for stack overflows
-- primitives for concurrency and timeouts
 - reconsider the API (would be nice for cps/defn to include the word async)
-- ensure only one of the handlers will be called and only once even when async functions are buggy
-- test parallel stuff
+- primitives for concurrency and timeouts (maybe tangent?)